Skip to main content

 17 And it came to pass, when the sun had gone down, and it was dark, that behold a smoking furnace, and a burning flame, which passed between those pieces.

-It is probable that this term was borrowed from an unknown language—possibly Indo-Iranian, Armenian, or Caucasian (2021NoonanBJ:223).
+It is probable that the term was borrowed from an unknown language—possibly Indo-Iranian, Armenian, or Caucasian (2021NoonanBJ:223).

 17 And it came to pass, when the sun had gone down, and it was dark, that behold a smoking furnace, and a burning flame, which passed between those pieces.

-This Luwian term is formed and encountered in the Hittite language in the form of various derivative nouns, such as «flame holder», «fever», or «kindling» (2021NoonanBJ:141).
+This Luwian term is encountered in the Hittite language in the form of various derivative nouns, such as «flame holder», «fever», or «kindling» (2021NoonanBJ:141).

 18 On the same day the Lord made a covenant with Abram, saying.
 Unto thy seed have I given this land, from the river of Egypt unto the great river, the river Euphrates;